 The Museum of Modern Art (MoMA) is a world-renowned art museum in New York City.

-MoMA’s collection includes over 200,000 works of art, including paintings, sculptures, drawings, prints, photographs, film, and design objects.
+MoMA boasts a collection of over 200,000 art pieces, including paintings, sculptures, drawings, prints, photographs, film, and design objects.

 The museum is particularly well-known for its modern and contemporary art collection, including works by Pablo Picasso, Vincent van Gogh, Salvador Dalí, Andy Warhol, and Jackson Pollock.